janastu/swtstore/README.md

   > `` $ git clone --recursive https://git.pantoto.org/sweet-web/sweet-web-engine.git ``

-  If you have already cloned the repo, and then reading this README, you have to get the submodules.
-Run this from the top-level of this repo:

-  > `` $ git submodule init ``

-  > `` $ git submodule update ``

 * It is recommended to do the installation inside a python virtual environment.
   For deploying on a server, it depends on how you have setup your server